OUR TEAM

 Dr. Nicole Brisson is a Licensed Clinical Mental Health Counselor and has worked in the field of intellectual and developmental disabilities since 1992.
 She received her Doctorate of Philosophy degree in Interdisciplinary Studies with a concentration in Psychology and a specialization in Intellectual and Developmental Disabilities from Union Institute and University in 2009.
 She holds a master's degree in Community Mental Health with a specialization in Clinical Services to Children with Severe Emotional Disturbances and their Families.
 Her bachelor's degree is in Human Development and Family Studies.

-Dr. Brisson is the owner and director of Sage Haven Associates, Inc. She developed a graduate-level curriculum on child welfare and parental disability and taught at the University of Vermont.
+Dr. Brisson is the founder and director of SAGE Institute for Adaptive Parenting.
+She developed a graduate-level curriculum on child welfare and parental disability and taught at the University of Vermont.
 Dr. Brisson has been recognized as a national expert in conducting competency-based parenting assessments for parents with intellectual disabilities by the United States Departments of Justice and Health and Human Services.
-She has conducted training, presented at conferences, and has testified in courts throughout the United States.
-Her work has been referenced in the National Council on Disabilities’ report, “Rocking the Cradle: Ensuring the Rights of Parents with Disabilities” and in Exceptional Parenting Magazine.
+She has conducted training, presented at conferences, and testified in courts throughout the United States.
+Her work has been referenced in the National Council on Disabilities’ report, “Rocking the Cradle: Ensuring the Rights of Parents with Disabilities,” and in Exceptional Parenting Magazine.

 Doctor of Psychology